mzimbres/rtcpp/README.md

 systems exceptions are not allowed this is an undesired behaviour.

 2. Container writers are allowed to use Allocator::allocate(n) with n different from 1.
-That prevents me writing real-time allocation, where nodes are pre-allocated and linked together to form a stack.
+That prevents me from writing real-time allocation, where nodes are pre-allocated and linked together to form a stack.
 That way allocating and deallocating translates into popping and pushing from the stack.
 This is a way of achieving truly constant time allocation as opposed to "amortized".
 This